hominidae/InsectsArctic/README.md

 https://boldsystems.org/index.php/Public_BINSearch?searchtype=records

+For the provinces/territories, you simply need to download the data for each province/territory as TSV files.
+I would suggest downloading in the combined specimen and sequencing TSV format.
+This data is time consuming as the downloads may fail and will take some time to download.

 Once the individual province/territory Barcode data is downloaded, use the repository here to stitch it all together into a single TSV file: https://github.com/hominidae/ProcessBOLDPublicData

-For the provinces/territories, you simply need to download the data as TSV files.
-I would suggest downloading in the combined specimen and sequencing TSV format for this part.

 Alternatively, here is Google Drive link to the data: https://drive.google.com/file/d/17Hsf81Qq95XPkpZpbaJrfSDK0hQ5D13x/view?usp=share_link